jamtrott/spmv-cache-trace/README.md

 Based on a few, reasonable assumptions, we estimate the number of cache misses incurred by each thread in a parallel computation with irregular memory access patterns.
 This is achieved by simulating the behaviour of a memory hierarchy which may consist of both private and shared caches.

 ## Trace configuration
-The `spmv-cache-trace` program uses a *trace configuration* to define the memory hierarchy and the set of threads to use for a given simulation.
-The configuration is given by a file in JSON format.
-For example, the following shows a trace configuration that can be used for a simulation with two threads using a cache hierarchy with three levels of caches:
+The `spmv-cache-trace` program uses a *trace configuration* to describe the memory hierarchy and the set of threads to use for a given simulation.
+The configuration is given by a file in JSON format, as shown below.

+The trace configuration consists of three parts:

+1. The *cache hierarchy* describes the size of each cache and its cache lines, as well as how caches are shared.
+The cache sizes and cache line sizes are given in bytes.
+For each cache, the `"parent"` is the next level of the memory hierarchy, or, equivalently, the next cache to search whenever a cache miss occurs.

+1. *NUMA domains* describe one or more regions that partition the main memory in case of a *non-uniform memory access (NUMA)* system.

+1. *Thread affinities* describe the number of threads, as well as specifying which (first-level) cache and NUMA domain that each thread belongs to.

+The following example is a trace configuration for a simulation that might correspond to using two threads on a two-socket system with a shared third-level cache:
 ```json
 "trace-config": {
   "caches": {